 The Box Jellyfish is considered the world's most venomous marine creature and have killed more people in Australia than stonefish, sharks and crocodiles combined.

-The largest number of wild dromedary (they have the one hump) camels in the world are found in Australia.
+One of the interesting facts about Australia that a lot of people may not know is the largest number of wild dromedary (they have the one hump) camels in the world are found right here.

 The Australian platypus and echidna are the only mammals (monotremes) to lay eggs.